AMCN41R/blog/source/_posts/karma-aurelia-ts-systemjs.md

 *Which testing framework do you want to use ?* - **Mocha** *Do you want to capture any browsers automatically ?* - **PhantomJS**

-Now that we have a `karma.conf.js` in the project root, we need to add configuration for systemjs, and tweak a couple of other options.
+Now that we have a `karma.conf.js` in the project root, we need to add configuration for SystemJS, and tweak a couple of other options.

 Open the `karma.conf.js` file and update the following...